 Utah judge at rape sentencing: Ex-Mormon bishop a 'good man'

-A Utah judge sentencing the former Mormon bishop said the convicted rapist was an "extraordinary, good man" who di... .
-This photo provided by the Utah County Sheriff's Office shows Keith Robert Vallejo.
+In this Thursday, March 30, 2017, photo, Keith Vallejo leaves the courtroom, in Provo, Utah.
+A Utah judge sentencing the former Mormon bishop said the convicted rapist was an "extraordinary, good man" who did something wrong.

 Comments